Jackie Butler: Early life

 Butler was born in McComb, Mississippi and attended McComb High School and originally committed to play at Mississippi State University but failed to qualify academically.
 He enrolled at Laurinburg Institute in North Carolina for academic purposes but he departed after a reported altercation with a teammate.
 He then transferred to Coastal Christian Academy prep school in Virginia Beach.
 Although he wanted to sign with the University of Tennessee in 2004, he decided to declare for the 2004 NBA draft, the first player that year to do so.

 Professional career

 Great Lakers Storm (2004–2005)

-Butler went undrafted in the 2004 NBA draft and signed as a free agent with the Minnesota Timberwolves.
-He was then cut training camp.
+Butler went undrafted in the 2004 NBA draft and signed as a free agent with the Minnesota Timberwolves but was cut before the season began.
 Butler began the 2004–05 season with the Continental Basketball Association (CBA) where over 40 games with the Great Lakes Storm he averaged 18.1 points, 10.7 rebounds, and 1.5 blocks per game.
 He was named the CBA Rookie of the Year and selected to the All-CBA First Team.